ltl5207/OSMASSEG/README.md

 You may also use our synthetic data slices from https://\*\* , but only for academic use.
 ### Pre-trained pseudo-label prediction model training
 With the labeled data synthesized from one(pddca) or few(acdc) reference data, please use the python codes in trans-unet folder to train the pre-trained pseudo-label prediction model.
-The codes in this folder are basicly consistent with the official code of TransUNet.
+The codes in this folder are mainly consistent with the official code of TransUNet, except the dataset class for our pics.
 ### Pre-trained GAN for domain adaption
 **
 ### Offline pseudo-label prediction